kopparam/octopress/source/_posts/2014-05-06-hello-world.markdown

 It was back in high school when I first got a taste for technolgy in general and soon enough I fell in love with coding.
 You might be wonderning why I have taken so long to start blogging especially that I'm a tech guy.
 Well, I never had an "Ungoogalable" situation till recent times when I finaly have caught up to the latest technologies where everything won't go as smoothly as expected.

->There is no wealth like knowledge,
->and no poverty like ignorance.
+>Information is Power.
+>But like all power,
+>there are those who want to
+>keep it to themseleves.
-> - Buddha
+> - Aaron Swartz